Environmental Studies Major

 - Develop a deeper understanding of the complex connections between environmental issues and social or political issues

-- Develop the analytical and critical capacities necessary to formulate compelling arguments about environmental issues
+- Develop the analytical and critical capacities necessary to formulate compelling arguments about environmental issues (over diverse modes of expression)

-- Engage both scholars and the lay public in discourse about environmental issues (mode of expression varied)
+- Engage both scholars in the field who are making important environmental contributions and the lay public in discourse about environmental issues (mode of expression varied)

 - Undertake a senior capstone encompassing practical and theoretical experiences in environmental issues